The contrast

 Charges

-Promoting illegal gambling — charges filed alongside the Eagle Stop case after the same MSHP sting
+Felony promoting gambling charges filed alongside the Eagle Stop case

 Source: 93.9 The Eagle